 Note: Redirection overrides caller priority.
-If the queue is currently redirecting callers based on the criteria you defined, calls are redirected no matter how high their priority would have been.
-(See "Redirecting calls" on page 2-17.)
+If the queue is currently redirecting callers based on the criteria you defined (see "Configuring a queue to redirect calls" on page 2-49), then calls are redirected no matter how high their priority would have been.